30 Years with chronic pain & disability

 Picture the vicious cycle of chronic pain leading to depression, depression causing sadness then anticipation of future pain and sadness.
 The actual next event of pain is then multiplied by the prior fear of the very event itself.

 It feeds itself in an aggressive lust of negativity, repetition and hatred of the random visitor named pain.
-Pain the unwelcome guest who stays late and ruins the party.
+Pain is the unwelcome guest who stays late and ruins the party.

 Remain positive and keep that guest away from your house, or shrug & welcome him in when he next’s come visiting, but seat in the corner or the most boring room of your house.

-Sandbag the pain or overwhelm him with positivity but do not place your defense in a chemical induced barrier that your all-too-vigilant brain is going to become all too used-to in a period you wouldn’t ever dream possible could be that short.
+Sandbag the pain or overwhelm him with positivity, but do not place your defense in a chemical induced barrier, that your all-too-vigilant brain is going to become all too used-to in a period you wouldn’t ever dream possible could be that short.

 The minute your defense becomes predictable the beast of pain becomes excited at seeing an almost welcome opening into it’s favorite haunts.
 Stir it up and prepare your defense & shelter with military precision, but remember there is just as much value in remaining completely unprepared and welcome to wherever the daily events of life takes you.